2018 United States House of Representatives elections in Utah: Overview

 Results of the 2018 United States House of Representatives elections in Utah by district:

 District 1

 The 1st District covers northern Utah, including the cities of Ogden and Logan.
-Republican Rob Bishop, who has represented the district since 2003, was re-elected to an eighth term with 66% of the vote in 2016.
+Republican Rob Bishop, who had represented the district since 2003, was re-elected to an eighth term with 66% of the vote in 2016.

 The 1st District went for Donald Trump in the 2016 presidential election, with 49.7%, with Hillary Clinton and Evan McMullin receiving 22.4% and 22.3% respectively.
-In 2012 the district went for Mitt Romney over Barack Obama 77.4% to 20.4%.
+In 2012 the district went for Mitt Romney over Barack Obama, 77.4% to 20.4%.